-The TPLO surgery stands for Tibial Plateua Leveling Osteotomy Surgery and is provided to dogs who havetorn the cranial cruciate ligament (crCL ligament) which is also often referred to as a torn ACL.
+The TPLO surgery stands for Tibial Plateua Leveling Osteotomy Surgery.
+It is provided to dogs who have torn the cranial cruciate ligament (crCL ligament), often referred to as a torn ACL.

-The top of the tibia in dogs is not flat like that of humans, rather it is sloped backwards.
+The top of the tibia in dogs is not flat like that of humans; instead, it is sloped backward.
 This change in position causes undue, consistent stress on the CrCL.
 The purpose of the crCL is to prevent backward movement of the femur in relation to the tibia.
-Continuous stress on the crCL eventually causes it to tear leading to an unstable joint and chronic pain.
+Continuous stress on the crCL eventually causes it to tear, leading to an unstable joint and chronic pain.

-The aim of TPLO surgery is to ultimately remedy this condition by preventing this torn CrCL ligament from having an impact the dog’s stance.
+TPLO surgery aims to ultimately remedy this condition by preventing this torn CrCL ligament from impacting the dog’s stance.

 What are the mechanics of TPLO Surgery?

-During the operation, the surgeon will cut and rotate the portion of the tibial plateau to alter its slope.
-This change in slope will prevent the femur from sliding down the slope of the tibial plateau when a dog places any amount of weight on its knee; effectively creating a condition in which the crCL ligament is no longer required for the dog to maintain its stance.
+During the operation, the surgeon will cut and rotate the tibial plateau portion to alter its slope.
+This change in slope will prevent the femur from sliding down the slope of the tibial plateau when a dog places any weight on its knee, effectively creating a condition in which the crCL ligament is no longer required for the dog to maintain its stance.

 - The Initial Appointment